hackclub/asylum/designs/weather_stations/CyberStation/readme_+_BOM.md

 In the case folder, the buttons file needs to be printed 3 times.
 The stand needs to be printed twice (2 times).

+This weatherstation is programmed (hopefully it works first try, history says it won't though) to show the current weather in your area using an API.
+It directly connects to your wifi network, opens the API link, then reads the temperature (in American unites {Eagle shriek Here}).
+It should update the weather every 10 minutes.
+If it fails to fetch weather data, it will show an error message that looks like a cloud with the words Go Touch Grass underneith.
+In a future software version, you will be able to read the current temp and humidity in your room using the Adafruit Am2320 Temperature and humidity sensor.
+I have thoughts of adding the possibility of listening to Spotify through it to a bluetooth listening device.
+Not sure if I will get to that point though.
+Finally, the three buttons from left to right will be able to connect to force a reconnection to the wifi network, force a reload of weather data, and switch between indoor weather and outdoor weather once I get them all configured.

 BOM